goeldner/swift-screenshot-scribbler/README.md

 --background-color "radial-gradient(#FF0000, #0000FF)"
 ```

-More specialized backgrounds are possible by defining a background image that is rendered behind the screenshot.
+More specialized backgrounds are possible by defining a background image that is rendered behind the screenshot, for example with following options:

-Following options are available:

 ```
 --background-image Examples/example-background.jpg